bertof/gscite/README.md

 # gscite
-Scraper for Google Scholar wirtten in Rust
+Scraper for Google Scholar written in Rust